AntiCope/anticope.ml/pages/MeteorAdditionals.md

 ## Optifine Alternatives

-Optifine is and never will be supported by Meteor.
+Optifine is and never will be supported by Meteor Client.
 More alternatives and the reason why its not supported [here](https://lambdaurora.dev/optifine_alternatives).

 ### Performance